jianzhu/dl-rerank/README.md

 *Mini-batch aware Regularization*
 1) support mini-batch aware regularization for sparse categorical feature <br />

+*Dimension Reduction* <br />
+When modeling user behavior or item info, we usually use billions of categorical features, considering training & serving cost, we can do feature selection or use hash tricks to reduce each type of categorical feature dimension, or use them together.
+Here we implemented feature selection based modelling strategy, if we want to use hash tricks for feature reduction, we can use categorical_column_with_hash_bucket.

 #### Engineering Related
 > *XLA*: support xla <br />